jdevstatic-tutorials/intro-to-text-based/README.md

 # Intro To Text-Based Programming
 The very nature of the computer is text-based.
-Before the advent of sophisticated screen, all a computer can display are characters and even games relied much on pixels.
-Think of the command line.
+Before the advent of advanced
+screens, all a computer can display are characters and even early games just relied much on that.

 Remember that computers will consume purely the binary data as it is the nature of the